2222-01-05

 5. Feedback Side Button

-You can get this button to do anything; open up a new page, call out a pop-up widget or expand into a feedback form.
+You can use this button to do anything: open a new page, call out a pop-up widget, or expand into a feedback form.

 All those features can be hidden within one small button located on the side of your page.

-Customer feedback tools, like Usersnap, offers your customers the option to access a feedback form at all touch-points of the website and app.
+Customer feedback tools, like Usersnap, offer your customers the option to access a feedback form at all touchpoints of the website and app.

 Feedback buttons let customers give you insights

 This would enable them to report something as soon as they notice it.
-Let’s say a feature is not working properly, it would be very easy for customers to click and submit feedback rather than leaving your app instantly.
+For example, if a feature is not working properly, it would be very easy for customers to click and submit feedback rather than leaving your app instantly.

 PROS ?
 CONS ?